protolab-rosenheim/python-freetds/README.md

 # python-freetds

-This docker image may come in handy if your're trying to connect your Python application with a Microsoft SQL Server using [PyODBC](https://github.com/mkleehammer/pyodbc) and the [FreeTDS driver](http://www.freetds.org/).
+This docker image may come in handy if your're trying to connect to a Microsoft SQL Server from your Python application using [PyODBC](https://github.com/mkleehammer/pyodbc) and the [FreeTDS driver](http://www.freetds.org/).

 ## What this image does
 Basically this image does three things: